divvungiellatekno/course-HU-2025/slides.md

 <br/>

-BUT: things are developing fast, and recently an article was published that used a dictionary and an FST to improve low resource output of an LLM quite considerably.
+BUT: things are developing fast, and recently an article was published that used dictionaries, grammars and FST's to improve output of an LLM for low resource languages quite considerably:

+> «_Hire a Linguist!_: Learning Endangered Languages in LLMs with In-Context Linguistic Descriptions»

 ---